Computer Science

 Please be aware when considering options that Computer Science is very different to the discontinued ICT A Level, in that it is about the scientific understanding of how computer systems work, rather than how they are used.
 A GCSE in Computer Science is not necessary but is helpful and experience of writing simple computer programs in any procedural or object-oriented language is advantageous.

-If you have not taken GCSE Computer Science, you should use the preparation resources below to help you gain experience as a programmer.
+If you have not taken GCSE Computer Science, you should use the preparation resources to help you gain experience as a programmer.
 To gain access to this file, contact the Subject Leader for Computer Science through the school contact form.